abhishekpratapa/Compiler/README.md

 This is going to be my attempt at building a compiler.
 We'll see how it goes.

+## Build

+Build the project by following the directions in the [Build](https://github.com/abhishekpratapa/Compiler/blob/master/BUILD.md) document.

 ## The Code Breakdown

-Here is a code breakdown for the Compiler
+Here is a code breakdown for the Compiler its high level functions.

 ### Argument Parser